math-with-friends/math-with-friends.github.io/index.md

 It is worth noting that we overshot our original goal of just creating the mock-up pages.
 Apart from the profile page, all of the other pages are capable of communicating with their respective data sources and render appropriate data.

+## Milestone 2

+As a result of the efforts put into Milestone 2, the following were accomplished.

+- Implemented user-profile page for user selection of icon.

 # Contact Us

 Il Ung Jeong: ilungj@hawaii.edu